Frequently asked questions about Domestic Abuse

 - emotional (humiliating and putting you down)

 - sexual (forcing you to do sexual acts you don't want to)

 Abusive relationships can start with verbal or emotional abuse and often escalate into physical abuse.
 Abusive relationships can happen to anyone.

 Some signs of potential violent and abusive behaviour are:

 - anger when you want to spend time with your friends

 - isolating you from friends and family

-- trying to control your life (how you dress, who you hang out with and what you say)
+- trying to control your life

 - humiliating you, putting you down